isomerpages/moe-bukittimahpri/index.md

           url: /quick-links/
       variant: image
   - infobar:
-      title: What our teachers and students love about our school!
+      title: what our teachers and students love about our school!
       subtitle: Learn more about
       id: infobar
       button: Watch our School video here!